"CK" Your Privilege: Antiracism "Skool"

 The Office of Diversity and Inclusion invites you to apply to participate in the KSU "CK" Your Privilege: Antiracism "Skool" (CYPAS).
 The program provides a valuable skill development opportunity for students, faculty and staff who want to increase their knowledge and skills around anti-racism work.
 It offers participants an opportunity to move from non-racist thinking to anti-racist actions while connecting and engaging with other members of the campus community who are prepared to engage with anti-racism work.

-CYPAS is semester-long initiative with a student track, and a faculty and staff track.
-Each cohort will be limited to twenty participants.
+CYPAS is semester-long initiative with a student track.
+The cohort will be limited to twenty participants each semester.
 You must register online.
 The registration deadline for spring semester is Monday, February 8, 2021.

 Once you have registered, KSU's CDO and DCDO will review all registration materials and select and confirm participants by Friday, February 12.

 The "CK" Your Privilege: Anti-racism "Skool" (CYPAS) seeks to:

 - Develop understanding of racism and its' components